-(CounterID, Date) primary key.
+(CounterID, Date) primary key as an example.
 In this case, the sorting and index can be illustrated as follows:

 Whole data: [-------------------------------------------------------------------------] CounterID: [aaaaaaaaaaaaaaaaaabbbbcdeeeeeeeeeeeeefgggggggghhhhhhhhhiiiiiiiiikllllllll] Date: Marks: | | | | | | | | | | | a,1 a,2 a,3 b,3 e,2 e,3 g,1 h,2 i,1 i,3 l,3 Marks numbers: 0 1 2 3 4 5 6 7 8 9 10

 CounterID in ('a', 'h'), the server reads the data in the ranges of marks

 CounterID IN ('a', 'h') AND Date = 3, the server reads the data in the ranges of marks